daveywang/Training-Project/README.md

 master branch maintains the latest code

-warm-up branch maintains the java models, jdbc, unit test.
-This branch code is for the first two classes.
+hibernate branch maintains the code that uses Hibernate to interact with the database instead of using JDBC.
+The code is built on the warm-up branch.
+This branch code is for the third and the fourth classes.

 The code demonstrates:
-1. how to access Database by using JDBC.
+1. how to built Hibernate session factory.
-2. how to use flyway to make changes on the database.
+2. how to use code to configure Hibernate instead of using hibernate.cfg.xml or hibernate.properties configuration files.
-3. how to use maven to compile, test the code.
+3. how to create mapping classes.
-4. how to use logger to log different level information.
+4. how to use HQL to build DAOs to interact with database.
-5. how to do unit test by using Junit.
+5. how to define relationship between entities.
+6. the differences between join and join fetch.
+7. using entities scanner to add all mapping classes into the Hibernate configuration.

 # Database Migration